Back

 What are REACH and RoHS?

 REACH and RoHS are EU safety rules.
 They aim to protect people and the environment from harmful materials in products.
-REACH covers almost all products, while RoHS focuses on Electronics and Electrical Equipment (EEE).
+REACH covers almost all products, with its scope broadening to include new hazardous materials like PFAS, while RoHS focuses on Electronics and Electrical Equipment (EEE).

 What substances are restricted under REACH and RoHS?

-REACH restricts 224 chemical substances.
-RoHS limits 10 substances in EEE, like lead and mercury, if they’re above certain levels.
+REACH currently restricts over 235 chemical substances on its Candidate List, with over 60 on the Authorisation List.
+RoHS limits 10 substances in EEE, like lead and mercury, if they’re above certain concentration levels (e.g., 0.1% or 1000 ppm for most substances).

 How do the compliance requirements differ between REACH and RoHS?

-REACH needs companies to register and get permission for certain substances.
-It requires detailed reports.
-RoHS is simpler, needing only a CE mark and technical files.
+REACH needs companies to register and get permission for certain substances, requiring detailed safety data and greater supply chain traceability.
+RoHS is simpler, needing only a CE mark and technical files, but demands thorough material audits and careful management of exemptions.

 What are the potential penalties for non-compliance with REACH and RoHS?

 Breaking the rules can lead to big fines, product recalls, and even jail time.
-A recall can cost millions and harm many suppliers and brands.
+A recall can cost millions (e.g., $11.71 million per batch) and harm many suppliers and brands, alongside severe indirect costs like brand damage and lost market access.

 How do REACH and RoHS impact supply chain management?

 Companies must keep their supply chains open and honest to check for compliance.
 They need to gather data from suppliers, like material declarations and safety data sheets.
-Keeping the supply chain transparent is key to staying compliant.
+Keeping the supply chain transparent, managing robust data, and engaging in clear supplier communication are key to staying compliant, especially with increasing regulatory scrutiny.

 What are the key differences between REACH and RoHS?

-REACH covers all chemicals, while RoHS focuses on EEE.
-They differ in restricted substances, compliance processes, and documentation needs.
-REACH applies to any amount of substances, whereas RoHS has specific levels.
+REACH covers all chemicals across various industries, with an expanding list of over 235 SVHCs.
+RoHS focuses on EEE and its 10 restricted substances.
+They differ in restricted substances, compliance processes (e.g., REACH’s registration vs. RoHS’s self-declaration), and documentation needs.
+REACH applies to any amount of substances for registration thresholds, whereas RoHS has specific concentration limits.

 How have REACH and RoHS influenced global regulations?

-These EU rules have led to similar laws worldwide, like K-REACH in South Korea.
-This has made environmental and safety standards more uniform across markets.
+These EU rules have led to similar laws worldwide, like K-REACH in South Korea and California’s Electronic Waste Recycling Act.
+This has made environmental and safety standards more uniform across markets, pushing industries towards greater sustainability.

 What are the challenges in achieving dual compliance with REACH and RoHS?

-Challenges include managing complex data, talking to suppliers, and keeping up with rule changes.
+Challenges include managing complex and ever-growing data, ensuring effective communication and timely substance declarations from suppliers, and proactively keeping up with frequently changing regulations (such as new SVHC additions or upcoming REACH overhauls targeting PFAS).
 Having strong systems and processes is essential for compliance.

 What are the benefits of complying with REACH and RoHS?

 Compliance ensures product safety, reduces environmental harm, and opens up markets.
 It also improves supply chain management, product quality, and innovation.
-Plus, it avoids costly fines and recalls.
+Plus, it avoids costly fines and recalls, enhances brand reputation, and demonstrates a commitment to responsible manufacturing and sustainable business practices.